roboneurolibre/myelin-meta-analysis/README.md

 ---
 **Note:**

 R and the metafor package are both needed to fit the mixed-effect model in `meta-analysis.ipynb` through the package rpy2.
-Alternatively, you can use the conda environment described in `environment.yml`.

 ---
 </details>